Annual parades to mark Twelfth of July in Northern Ireland

 The number of flashpoints has reduced significantly in the peace process years.

-DUP Leader Sir Jeffrey Donaldson has encouraged peaceful and positive July 12 celebrations.
+DUP Leader Sir Jeffrey Donaldson encouraged peaceful and positive July 12 celebrations.

 “Celebrations over the 11th and 12th are part of the cultural fabric of Northern Ireland and for the vast majority of us they are an occasion where families will come together, often travelling home from wherever they now live to enjoy the occasion together,” he said.